What is onsite construction?

 In brief, some of the biggest advantages of offsite compared to onsite construction could be summed up to the following:

-- Shorter circles of construction: all tasks will be developing and completing faster and in a predefined context.
+- Shorter circles of construction: all tasks will be developed and completed faster and in a predefined context.
 Unpredictable parameters, such as the weather conditions, won’t be an issue most of the time.

-- Greater predictability in terms of cost which will eventually result in reduced resource and budget consumption.
+- Greater predictability in terms of cost will eventually result in reduced resource and budget consumption.

-- Reduced material and labour needs which would lead to a substantial reduction of waste.
+- Reduced material and labour needs would lead to a substantial reduction of waste.